Pago-99/Building_Personal_Website/README.md

 # Building_Personal_Website

 This project involves building my private website.
-The UI is intuitive, so only explantion about the Visitors Page is written below.
+The UI is intuitive, so only instructions about the Visitors Page are provided below.

 ## How to Use the Visitors Page (Including Administrator Access)